-In forming plantations of dwarf cherries on the Mahaleb stock, it is necessary to arrange them with a little care.
+In forming plantations of pyramidal and dwarf cherries on the Mahaleb stock, it is necessary to arrange them with a little care.
 The two groups, those of the habit of the Morello tribe, and those of the compact habit of the May Duke, should be planted in separate rows.
-Bigarreau and Heart cherries are too short-lived, when grafted on this stock in most descriptions of soils, to be recommended.
-The following arrangement will assist the planter :---
+Bigarreau and Heart cherries are too short-lived, when grafted on this stock, in most descriptions of soils, to be recommended.

+The following arrangement will assist the planter:

-SECTION I.- THE MAY DUKE TRIBE.
+SECTION I .- THE MAY DUKE TRIBE.

-Arch Duke × Belle de Choisy
+Arch Duke ×

-May Duke × Nouvelle Royale
+May Duke ×

-Royal Duke × Empress Eugénie
+Royal Duke ×

-Jeffrey's Duke Duchess de Paluau
+Jeffrey's Duke